hmc-cs111-fall2016/project-ideas/free-1.md

 like?
 Why is this the right way to interact with the problem domain?_

 The user could have an object that corresponds to a calendar.
 They could also create other objects called "events" and assign attributes to these events such as the start time, duration, location, description, and other features that Google Calendars offers.
-To these features, a user could create object types that would correspond to abstract classes such as "class".
+In addition to these features, a user could create object types that would correspond to abstract classes such as "meeting".
 This could essentially be a list of characteristics that many events have in common, so that you don't have to type in the same attributes for each.
 In addition, you could create more complicated ways to repeat an event.
 For example, you might want a reminder "three days before the last business day of each month" to clock your hours, for example.
 With a language, users could create this custom constraint that would resemble primitives like "daily" or "weekly", and assign it to different events.
 This is the right way to interact with the problem domain because it allows enough flexibility but is automated enough.

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the user?
 What kinds of errors might occur, and how might they be communicated to the user?_

-I don't see this DSL as being especially interactive.
 I imagine that each calendar is contained in a separate program, and when a program runs, the events are analyzed and a schedule viewer is generated.
 Ideally this would not be a static image, and you would be able to toggle between modes like "daily" and "monthly", as you can with other calendars.
-To change you calendar, you would edit the text file and rerun the program (though it would be cool to have real-time editing like in sbt).
+To change your calendar, you would edit the text file and rerun the program (though it would be cool to have real-time editing like in sbt).
 Some potential errors could include scheduling events whose durations don't make sense (e.g. 9:00am - 8:00am).
 I would want the scheduler to display as many events as possible, but also make it clear that there is an error in the code.
 Perhaps a dialog box above the calendar with a descriptive error message would do the trick.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

 It should be easy to create many different types of similar events and add them to a calendar.
-It should also be easy to customize when in event repeats, even with some unusual requirements (like the example from above).
+It should also be easy to customize when an event repeats, even with some unusual requirements (like the example from above).
 It should be difficult to do anything other than scheduling an event.
 If the result of running a program is to display a schedule, then it seems like it would be very